Discover How You Can Easily Document Your Hardware Design Data

 With PrintCapture, the time involved was reduced to about 30 seconds and they got just exactly the image they needed!
 All they had to do from the PC-based oscilloscope was "print" using one of Windows' built-in plotter drivers.
 On computers with sufficient memory resources both the PC-based oscilloscope and PrintCapture can run on the same machine.

 You can order PrintCapture by visiting our downloads page.
 Your registered copy of PrintCapture also entitles you to free updates.
 If you'd like to 'try-before-you-buy', you can download a 30-day trial version of PrintCapture from the downloads page or by clicking here.
 The 30-day trial version is fully functional - except that it will only run for 30-days after the first execution of the program.
-You can also visit the downloads page for updates and upgrades to PrintCapture.
+You can also visit the downloads page for updates to PrintCapture.

 How You Can Solve Your Hardcopy Documentation Problems!